bueller2298/daggerheart-srd/Session Notes/Session 1.md

 **What was the expression on your mother’s face in that moment?
 Was it fear?
 Rage?
 Something else?
 Describe the exact look you will never forget.**

 In front of you, Rayvian, a campfire crackles, but its warmth offers you no comfort from the damp air.
-The **Witherwild** is a force of constant, aggressive growth.
+The **Witherwild** has become a force of constant, aggressive growth.
 Its monstrous flora chokes the land, twisting around everything in its path.
 You are not a soldier fighting for a cause anymore.
 You are a shield, a bulwark of stone against a world gone mad.

 In this moment, your shield is needed.
 A massive vine, thick as a tree trunk and moving with a slow, predatory will of its own, is coiling around something precious.
 You stand between the encroaching verdance and your charge, your body a wall of iron and muscle, your blade sharp and ready.
 This is not a grand battle.
 It is a quiet, deliberate stand.